anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.2.1"></a>
 ### 4.2.1 Length of Terms

-The length of term for all Anuket leadership roles is **12** calendar months.
+The length of term for all Anuket CNTT leadership roles is **12** calendar months.
 It will start typically in February each year and end around the same time the year after.
-The exact dates and timing might vary to accommodate Anuket releases and workshops.
+The exact dates and timing might vary to accommodate Anuket CNTT releases and workshops.

 <a name="4.2.2"></a>
 ### 4.2.2 Representation